1.1.1 Food systems can be conceptualised in many ways

 Another term that is often used is the ‘value chain’ – the latter takes into account not just the flow of products but also the actors involved at each stage and the value (financial or reputational or other) that these actors add, via processing or distribution for example, to the final good.

-Food systems encompass the suite of activities and actors as well as the environmental, socio-economic and governance drivers and influencers of these activities and actors.
-Feedback loops exist among socio-economic drivers (such as population change), global environmental drivers (such as changes in soil fertility), governance (regulations, standards) food systems activities and outcomes, all of which together impact upon food security (see Chapter 7 for more on food security).
-The food security status of a given population will in turn act as a driver – influencing for example, new governance arrangements, new food producing activities and so forth.
+Food systems encompass the suite of activities and actors, as well as the environmental, socio-economic, and governance drivers and influencers of these activities and actors.
+Feedback loops exist among socio-economic drivers (e.g. population change), global environmental drivers (e.g. soil fertility), governance (e.g. regulations, standards), and food systems activities and outcomes, all of which together impact upon food security (see the food security building block and Chapter 7 for more on food security).
+The food security status of a given population will in turn act as a driver – influencing, for example, new governance arrangements, new food producing activities and so forth.

 In reality, there is no single ‘food system’ but rather multiple ‘food systems’ operating at different spatial or social scales, which interact with one another to varying degrees.